Pre-Fortress-2/PF2-Website/_posts/blog/2021-10-17-the-truth-about-the-smoke-bomb.md

 ---
 layout: blog
-title: "Blog"
+subject: "Blog"
-subject:  "The truth about the Smoke Bomb"
+title: "The truth about the Smoke Bomb"
 date:   2021-10-17 00:12:00 +1100
-categories: posts
+categories: blog
 permalink: /:categories/:slug
 hidden: false
 author: Cyanide
 image: /assets/blog/images/sb-spy.jpg
 NoImageEffect: 0
-redirect_from:
-    - /blog/the-truth-about-the-smoke-bomb
 ---
 The smoke bomb is a very misunderstood grenade, its functionality is clearly explained in the code, but it has been lost due to misconceptions and needless speculation, so let’s start from the very beginning.